-* Only new market entrants allowed to bid for 20-yr frequencies
+* Only new market entrants allowed to bid for 20-yr

 * RAI, Mediaset can only bid for mobile phone TV frequencies